 LastPass vs Dashlane: Features

 Both LastPass and Dashlane cover all the basic functions that you need in a password manager.
-The two platforms each offer a random password generator and auto-fill capabilities when you go to log in to an account.
+The two platforms each offer a random password generator and auto-fill capabilities when you log-in to an account.
 Plus, you can store far more than just online account information.
 LastPass and Dashlane both hold encrypted notes, credit card and banking information, and license numbers.

 The two password managers also have some key business features in common.
 Individuals can seamlessly share passwords within teams, and administrators can access security dashboards to monitor access to different account keys.

-Dashlane doesn’t match these features, but it does take a more holistic approach to security than LastPass.
-In addition to keeping your passwords safe, Dashlane offers a VPN for online privacy, credit monitoring to protect your identity, and insurance if your identity is stolen.
+Dashlane also offers emergency contacts, but it does take a more holistic approach to security than LastPass.
+In addition to keeping passwords safe, Dashlane offers a VPN for online privacy, credit monitoring to protect your identity, and insurance if your identity is stolen.
 Business admins also get a customized security dashboard that highlights users with weak passwords so that corrective measures can be taken.

-Dashlane also has integrations for Chrome, Edge, and Firefox, while Lastpass offers integrations for those browsers plus Safari and Opera.
-The browser integrations are required to auto-fill your username and password when logging into online accounts.
+Dashlane also has integrations for Chrome, Edge, and Firefox, while LastPass offers integrations for those browsers plus Safari and Opera.
+Browser integrations are required to auto-fill your username and password when logging into online accounts.

 The user interfaces are almost indistinguishable, and both are easy to use.
-You’ll find a menu on the left-hand side of the apps containing your password categories, and your list of accounts appears in the center of the screen.
+You’ll find a menu on the left-hand side of the apps containing your password categories, and your list of accounts appears in the center.
 Both Dashlane and LastPass enable you to create an unlimited number of categories to organize your passwords, notes, and other account information using the desktop and mobile apps.

 For the majority of users, LastPass is less expensive than Dashlane.
 That said, it’s worth comparing how the two companies’ plans stack up in detail.

-To start out, both LastPass and Dashlane offer free tiers for individuals.
+To start out, both LastPass and Dashlane offer free tiers for individuals, and rank among the best free password managers as a result.
 There’s no limit to how many passwords you can store with LastPass, but Dashlane restricts you to 50 entries and only lets you use the software on a single device.